 However on the other hand if they see or smell something that brings back good memories they will probably act friendly.

-Another possible reason why your dog acts aggressively to a new dog is in its efforts to protect you from the other dog.
+Another possible reason why your dog acts aggressively toward a new dog is in its efforts to protect you from the other dog.
 We usually see this in a dog that hasn’t been obedience trained well.
 Since obedience training develops the master dog relationship it gives the dog a leader to look up to.
 Without that training, the dog assumes that it is the leader and needs to protect the other members of its pack.

 If your dog reacts badly to new dogs on a regular basis consider doing some obedience training and possibly some behavior modification that includes positive reinforcement when your dog sees or comes into contact with other dogs.
 Remember with your future dogs to train at 4 months of age and socialize early to avoid this type of problem that always seems to raise its ugly head somewhere between 12 and 24 months of age.